PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 chmod +x "$PYTHON_ROOT/extra4SmartSim.sh"
 ```

+If `smart build` on arm64 still fails at the DLPack clone/compile step even with this patch applied, see Section 13 — the next step is inspecting the actual fetch result under RedisAI's build tree, not re-patching blindly.

 The `onnx==1.17.0` pin is for optional export/conversion tooling only.

 ---

 ## 4. Request a Build Node

-> **Tip — downloads:** `uv pip install`, the SmartRedis `git clone`, and (x64 only) `smart build` need outbound internet access.
+> **Tip — downloads:** `uv pip install`, the SmartRedis `git clone`, the DLPack clone (arm64), and `smart build` need outbound internet access.
 If a compute allocation's network is restricted, try the download-heavy steps on the login node first.

 **x64:**